Milky Way and Cygnus the Swan (left of center), ISO 3200, 18mm, f/3.5, 62″

-The stars at the lake are so bright that I’m having to re-learn the sky.
-Murky, light-polluted Portland gives you maybe twenty bright ones; here in Whitefield there are thousands.
-I haven’t seen a sky like this in years, possibly ever.
-They’re so bright, I actually can capture the Big Dipper on my iPhone.
+The stars here in NH are so bright, I actually can capture the Big Dipper on my iPhone.
 I do have a little help from an app called Night Modes, which is giving me a quarter-second exposure.
-That’s too long for me to keep the camera still without smudging everything, but it does reveal a hint of stars.
+That’s too long for me to keep the camera still without smudging everything, but it does reveal the Big Dipper.

 If I crank the exposure up all the way.

 Woods outside a bedroom window at the Robert Frost Home, Franconia, N.H.

 It’s early yet.
 I still have a lot of time left to learn more about New Hampshire.
 So far, I can say that in the looks department, she gives Oregon a run for her money.

 We have arrived.
 Temporary quarters at Mirror Lake outside of Whitefield, N.H., until we find a permanent place in Gorham.

 Final tally: seven days, 14 states, 3,400 miles.
 That trip kinda kept goin’.
 Big country we got here.

 Iowa is not as flat or as boring as I thought it would be.
 Also, they get more than a quarter of their electricity from windmills.
 There you go, Iowa!